-F. Scott Fitzgerald used the space as a setting for several scenes in Tender is the Night, as did Hemingway in The Sun Also Rises, making this building alone one of the best places to visit.
+F. Scott Fitzgerald used the space as a setting for several scenes in Tender is the Night, as did Hemingway in The Sun Also Rises, making this building alone one of France’s best places to visit.
 This is by far one of the best hotels in Paris.
 Just get ready to pay a pretty penny for it.

 2. Hotel Plaza Athenee